Jolarsk29/alx-pre_course/0x01-git/README.md

-My first readme is up to date
+My second readme is up to date